DoAlexis/majcj2024/index.markdown

 ---
-title: History’s Plot Twist: Cinematic genre, diversity, and popularity as the ultimate mirror
+title: "History’s Plot Twist: Cinematic genre, diversity, and popularity as the ultimate mirror"
 ---

 *In the world of cinema, movies often do more than entertain—they capture and reflect the